rrottmann/rtl8821cu/README.md

 below, you will need to research how to update and upgrade your system packages.

-- Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS
+- Option for Debian based distributions such as Ubuntu, Kali and Raspberry Pi OS

 ```
 sudo apt update && sudo apt upgrade